Seamless SDK (Payment Android)

 Use the YunoConfig

 data class to set additional configurations for the SDK.
-The customization options are listed and described in the following table:
+The following table lists and describes the customization options:

 Option | Description |